 Archaeology with the experts

-Another hugely beneficial experience for me has been being part of the team of National Trust guides at Stonehenge.
-The volunteer guides are all trained by Dr Nicola Snashall (National Trust archaeologist along with Dr Ros Cleal for the Avebury and Stonehenge World Heritage Site) and I have learnt an enormous amount from her especially but also from some of the other experienced guides, particularly Mike Robinson.
+Being part of the team of National Trust guides at Stonehenge has also been extremely beneficial.
+The volunteer guides are all trained by Dr Nicola Snashall.
+She is one of the National Trust archaeologists along with Dr Ros Cleal for the World Heritage Site.
+I have learnt an enormous amount from her especially but also from some of the other experienced guides, particularly Mike Robinson.

 Music – my other passion